PyLadiesBerlin/python-beginners-workshop/tasks/README.rst

     # code outside of a function

-B) Extend your `death` function telling the user that is falling from high.
+B) Extend your ``dead`` function telling the user that is falling from high.
 Make the function print:

 ::